Battle of Pickett's Mill: The attack

 After marching an additional 1 mi, Wood's and Johnson's troops reached a north-flowing stream called Pickett's Mill Creek.
-This tributary of Pumpkinvine Creek was named after a nearby grist mill.
+This tributary of Pumpkinvine Creek was named after a nearby grist mill, owned by Malachi Pickett.
 Howard and Wood conducted another reconnaissance and discovered Confederates digging trenches, but the entrenchments did not extend to the left.
 Howard ordered Wood and Johnson to swing their divisions to the right, and directed McLean to make a false attack which was designed to draw fire away from Wood's real attack.
 Wood rapidly formed his division for assault, but both Johnson and McLean moved their commands very slowly.
 At 3:35 pm, Howard sent a courier notifying his superior Thomas that he was, "turning the enemy's right flank, I think".
 Thomas' reply arrived at 4 pm to go ahead with the attack.
 Even so, Howard hesitated until Wood asked, "Are the orders still to attack?"
 Howard gave the order to attack.

 Wood's division consisted of the brigades of Colonel William Harvey Gibson (1st), Brigadier General William Babcock Hazen (2nd), and Colonel Frederick Knefler (3rd).
 At 4:30 pm, Wood ordered Hazen's brigade, which was in front, to advance.
 Wood remarked to Howard, "We will put in Hazen, and see what success he has," and Howard agreed.
 Previously, Hazen believed that Wood's entire division would attack, but he realized that his 1,500-man brigade was going to assault unsupported.
 Hazen glanced at his staff officer Ambrose Bierce who instantly knew that a "criminal blunder" was about to happen.
 All mounted officers sent their horses to the rear and went forward on foot, with Hazen guiding his brigade with a compass because the woods and underbrush were so dense.
 Hazen's men soon encountered about 1,000 dismounted cavalrymen from the divisions of Brigadier Generals John H. Kelly and William Y. C. Humes.